muratcanumit/PTSWA/README.md

 Ipdb is used in project to debug when an error occurred.

-Heroku is chosen and used to deploy project on a virtual hosting and serving the www.khashelpdesk.com .
+Heroku is chosen and used to deploy project on a virtual hosting and serving.

 PEP8 is used to make codes in good quality and also make them appear more specific.